HiDhavalDesai/project-based-learning/html-css-javascript-lectures/README.md

-I was able to learn HTML & CSS by watching youtube videos and creating projects.<br><br>
+I was able to learn HTML, CSS and Javascript by watching youtube videos and creating projects.<br><br>
 Resources: <br>
 <a href="https://developer.mozilla.org/en-US/docs/Web/HTML">Mozilla Developers Network for HTML</a> <br>
 <a href="https://developer.mozilla.org/en-US/docs/Web/CSS">Mozilla Developers Network for CSS</a> <br>